wualbert/wualbert.github.io/README.md

 > See default.html line 212 for available tags.

+## Local Development (from Jekyll Now)

+1. Install Jekyll and plug-ins in one fell swoop. `gem install github-pages` This mirrors the plug-ins used by GitHub Pages on your local machine including Jekyll, Sass, etc.
+2. Clone down your fork `git clone https://github.com/yourusername/yourusername.github.io.git`
+3. Serve the site and watch for markup/sass changes `jekyll serve`
+4. View your website at http://127.0.0.1:4000/
+5. Commit any changes and push everything to the master branch of your GitHub user repository.
+GitHub Pages will then rebuild and serve your website.

 ## Image thumbnail generation
 I use thumbnails, so I can upload arbitrary sized images but then only display small ones.
 The `_make_thumbnails.sh` script generates them and the html template looks in `tn/` for all images.
 Note that the script depends on `convert` from ImageMagick.
 If you're on MacOS, run